k2view-academy/K2View-Academy/articles/30_web_framework/05_data_editor_schema_viewer.md

 * **IID** text field, where the LU IID are populated.

 * **Set IID** that activates LUI data retrieval.
-Once an LUI is retrieved its value is shown on the top, in an input chip form, and is also as a breadcrumbs when drilling down the tree.
+Once an LUI is retrieved its value is shown on the top, in an input chip form, and is also displayed as breadcrumbs when drilling down the tree.

     <img src="images/30_dataeditor_chip_icon.PNG" alt="chip" />